 They are still super tall.
 Just like old times, they welcomed me & Amy like family.
 We even got to meet their 12-year old 5 feet 11 grandkid.

-We spent HOURS chatting, laughing at the funny stories, and reminiscing the good old times.
+We spent hours chatting, laughing at the funny stories from the past we had together, and reminiscing the good old times.
 Gallons of happy tears were shed in those three days.

 Brother M: “Hey Jacky, how much were the plane tickets?”

 Jacky: “You are silly.
 We would come even if they were $5000.”

 Hey Brother M, I kept my promise. 🙂 I just didn’t realize it would take me 20 years to grow up.